knaidu/problem-solving/hash_tables/longest_distinct_subarray.md

 # Longest distinct sub-array
-Write a program that takes as input an array and returns the length of a longest subarray with the property that all its elements are distinct.
+Write a program that takes as input an array and returns the length of the longest sub-array with the property that all its elements are distinct.

 ## Example